bihealth/sodar-core/docs/source/for_the_impatient.rst

 - Project apps can provide new content types that can be put into projects.
   For example, the Filesfolders app allows you to store files, folders, and assign meta data to them.
-As another example, the timelines app stores events that occured in a project, and other apps such as the Filesfolders app can register their events with it.
+As another example, the timelines app stores events that occurred in a project, and other apps such as the Filesfolders app can register their events with it.
 - SODAR Core defines several plugin extension points that your apps can implement and make their content findable, for example.